Springle3152/ohapp/readme.md

 Do not close the command prompt window, it is running from there!

-To deactivate the command prompt, type ctr+c
+To stop running the app, type ctr+c.
+To get out of your virtual environment, type deactivate.

 # Adding Interviews